What Happens At Hearing Aid Fitting And Review Appointments?

 Next a measurement will be made to take into account unique properties of your child's ear canals.

-Further measurements, on ear or in a box, ensure the hearing aids will safely supply the appropriate sound levels ('verification').
+Further measurements, on ear or in a box, ensure the hearing aids will safely supply the right sound levels ('verification').

 The audiologist will then seek some subjective feedback from the child (depending on age) on loudness and sound quality.

 There will then be a discussion on how to wear, use, and care for the hearing aids.
-Ask if clarification is required.
+Ask if you require clarification.

 Finally there may be a questionnaire to fill out (so that pre and post hearing aid use comparisons can be made for 'validation')